Start your career in Health Care

 TEAS Testing Information

-All TEAS Tests will be Remote Proctored (Virtual).
+TEAS Tests will be offered by Remote Proctored (Virtual) or In Person on the MDCC main campus.
 You must meet certain technical requirements to take this exam remotely.
 Please ensure that you are able to meet the following technical requirements:

 - Microphone: Any microphone, either internal or external